<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171572209666742&amp;ev=PageView&amp;noscript=1">

 Use the zero-trust approach – The zero-trust approach should be part of your security concept, because it provides a fully comprehensive protection for your IT landscape today.
 The protective measures cover all areas: users, end devices, networks, and data.

-Use MFA (two-factor authentication) as you know it from your bank's online access.
+Use MFA (multi-factor authentication) as you know it from your bank's online access.
 For you to increase security and get users' consent, the implementation of this security mechanism should be well planned.

 Keep highly privileged accounts separate – Identify the accounts in your company that are of the most interest to attackers.
 Separate them using Privileged Access Workstations (PAWs) and protect your administrator accounts.